FSF Scholarship Logo RGB 300px FINAL

 Memorial Classic Scholarship

-Named in memory of some of the profession’s finest: Bill Bischoff, Mike Fleming, Dave Hirt, Steve Mack, John Morrow, Ed Murphy, Mike Stephens, Ed Tuggle and Joe Weatherford.
-The endowed scholarship is funded through proceeds from the annual Memorial Classic Golf Tournament, which is headed by Tom and Jake Johnson of Johnson Consulting Group.
+Named in memory of some of the profession’s finest: Bill Bischoff, Mike Fleming, Dave Hirt, Tom Johnson, Steve Mack, John Morrow, Ed Murphy, Mike Stephens, Ed Tuggle and Joe Weatherford.
+The endowed scholarship is funded through proceeds from the annual Tom Johnson Memorial Classic Golf Tournament, which is headed by Jake Johnson of Johnson Consulting Group.

 Steve Lang Scholarship